Guide to Hoi An

 From Hanoi you can take a cheap overnight train which takes about 18 hours.
 If you don’t have the time for that take a short 1hr flight with VietJet Air for around $65.

-From Hue you can take the train for around $10 and this will only take a few hours and is pretty comfortable.
-However it stops at Da Nang and then you need to travel 30minutes to Hoi An.
+From Hue you can take the train to Da Nang for around $10 and this will only take a few hours and is pretty comfortable.
 You can take a cheaper bus for $5 and this will take slightly longer however is direct.

 From Nha Trang you can take a 12 hour bus for about $15.